khonsulabs/cushy/README.md

 - **Widget**: A user interface element.
 Many frameworks use different names for this concept, such as View or Control.
+- **Frontend**: A system for converting `Widget` implementors into platform-specific implementations.
+Gooey aims to have at least two built-in
+  frontends: `gooey-web` and `gooey-raster`.

 ## Goals of Gooey